brownhci/WebGazer/README.md

 This index.html file will run you through the modified user feedback module by Laybluff.

 The original examples of how WebGazer.js works can be found [here](https://webgazer.cs.brown.edu/#examples).

+# README information from original repository

+WebGazer.js is an eye tracking library that uses common webcams to infer the eye-gaze locations of web visitors on a page in real time.
+The eye tracking model it contains self-calibrates by watching web visitors interact with the web page and trains a mapping between the features of the eye and positions on the screen.
+WebGazer.js is written entirely in JavaScript and with only a few lines of code can be integrated in any website that wishes to better understand their visitors and transform their user experience.
+WebGazer.js runs entirely in the client browser, so no video data needs to be sent to a server.
+WebGazer.js can run only if the user consents in giving access to their webcam.

+## Features

+* Real time gaze prediction on most major browsers
+* No special hardware - WebGazer.js uses common webcams
+* Self-calibration from clicks and cursor movements
+* Easy to integrate with a few lines of JavaScript
+* Swappable components for eye detection
+* Multiple gaze prediction models

 ## Browser Support